michelesr/thesis/src/mvaa.md

 - `db`: the *PostgreSQL* @wikipedia-psql database management system

-Docker Compose use a simple syntax to define ports exposing, volumes mounting, and containers links.
+Docker Compose use a simple syntax to define ports exposing, volumes mounting, and containers linking.
 All this function are wrapped from Docker container engine, so they work exactly as explained previously.
 In this example the `web` component image is built from the Dockerfile, while the image for `db` is pulled from Docker Hub image registry.
 To build and run the application: